 Atrium, buffet, pool deck ... park?
 Planetarium?
 With innovative engineering and new technology, public spaces have grown a lot more interesting.

-11. Seeing stars.
 Cunard's Queen Mary 2 can bring the stars out, even on a cloudy night -- by encouraging guests to come indoors.
-In the planetarium, which is housed in the Illuminations theater, stargazers sit beneath a giant dome that sparkles with celestial glitter and orbs.
+In the planetarium (the only one at sea), which is housed in the Illuminations theater, stargazers sit beneath a giant dome that sparkles with celestial glitter and orbs.
 On a seven-day sojourn, astro-geeks can explore galaxies far, far away with three different shows.
 Bonus: Members of the Royal Astronomical Society are available on select voyages, so you can ask the experts for assistance in locating the North Star, in case you feel lost at sea.

-12. Ups and Downs.
-No, that isn't the tequila kicking in; the bar really is moving.
+No, that isn't the tequila kicking in: the bar really is moving.
 The Rising Tide bar, on Royal Caribbean's Oasis of the Seas and Allure of the Seas, travels like a roofless elevator between the Royal Promenade and Central Park neighborhoods on Decks 5 and 8, respectively.
 A roundtrip takes a half-hour, with 20 minutes in motion and 10 reserved for embarkation and debarkation.
 Board on the lower level, and as you rise, the liquid in your glass will fall.
-Note: If you suddenly feel like you're spinning, that's the liquor talking.

 What's brewing on AIDA Cruises?
-Several varieties of German-style beer crafted in the microbreweries onboard AIDABlu and AIDASol.
-The German cruise line's brewmeisters can produce up to 130 gallons of beer per day in the copper tanks that gleam like golden ale.
-One local ingredient: seawater, minus the salt.
-Passengers can drink their cold ones, including brews exclusive to the ships (gloating rights for beer aficionados), in a beer hall or garden -- just like in Deutschland, which sits somewhere out there, over the horizon.
+Several varieties of German-style beer crafted in the microbreweries onboard AIDAblu, AIDAsol, AIDAmar and AIDAstella.
+The German cruise line's braumeisters can produce up to 265 gallons of beer per day in the copper tanks that gleam like golden ale.
+(One unexpected local ingredient: seawater, minus the salt.)
+Plus, guests can sign up for special brewing workshops to receive their own "brewing diploma" onboard.
+Passengers can drink cold ones, including brews exclusive to the ships (gloating rights for beer aficionados), in a beer hall or garden -- just like in Deutschland, which sits somewhere out there, over the horizon.